 Raisins are good for the bones thanks to their calcium content.
 The polyphenolic antioxidants in raisins lower blood pressure and levels of harmful lipids, while the iron in them reduces the risk of anemia.
 They also prevent tooth decay, thanks to the antibacterial oleanolic acid.
 Ayurveda recommends having soaked raisins blended in water to relieve constipation.

-You may not pay much heed to the tiny, shriveled grapes that you find in your fruit cake or the energy bar you snack on but the humble raisin has more to it than meets the eye.
+You may not pay much heed to the tiny, shriveled grapes that you find in your fruit cake or the energy bar you snack on, but the humble raisin has more to it than meets the taste buds.
 Mankind has been munching on this dried fruit for over 5000 years.
-While the Greeks had them as a snack or dessert, the Indians mention the benefits of raisins in their ancient medicinal text, Ayurveda.
+While the Greeks had them as a snack or dessert, the Indians mention the benefits of raisins in Ayurveda.

 Raisins are a compact powerhouse of nutrients and minerals which help maintain and improve several body functions.
 And if you’re having second thoughts about adding them to your diet because they’re too sweet, raisins just might surprise you.
-Read this list to find out all the wonderful benefits raisins have to offer.
+A 1.5 oz standard serving of raisins would yield:1

 Tip: Always go for sun-dried brown raisins instead of golden ones.
 The golden color is a result of treating grapes with sulfur dioxide during the dehydration process.